 A decision to delete an off-ramp resulted in transfer back to the cemetery of the unwanted land, where the graves had unfortunately already been removed.
 This land has been used for planting memorial trees to environmentalists.

-The various parcels of land that now comprise the Bolton Street Memorial Park were progressively gazetted as Historic Purposes Reserve in 1980, 1989 and 1991 ().
+The various parcels of land that now comprise the Bolton Street Cemetery (formerly Bolton Street Memorial Park) were progressively gazetted as Historic Purposes Reserve in 1980, 1989 and 1991 ().

 Other developments and administration